[This is Part I of a new multi-part series on a “Safe Return to Campus”]

 SafeZone is Uniquely Positioned to Help You Immediately

 If you think the list of questions above is intimidating, you’re not alone.
 This is just a sampling of expectations university officials have identified as critical in order to be able to reopen amid the COVID-19 pandemic.
-And in many cases, it’s going to be up the safety and security teams at each university to support these capabilities.
+And in many cases, it’s going to be up to the safety and security teams at each university to support these capabilities.

 How can your team demonstrate they’re doing what’s required to safeguard the community so that staff and students feel the university is taking the necessary steps to make it safe for them to return?
 To bridge the shortfall of resources, you need a force-multiplier.